josdem/hugo/content/techtalk/spring/spring_boot_retrofit_cucumber_junit5.md

 }
 ```

-Retrofit turns your HTTP API into a Java interface and in the `@PostConstruct` Retrofit is creating UserService based in that interface.
+Retrofit turns your HTTP API into a Java interface and in the `@PostConstruct` Retrofit is creating a user service implementation based in that interface.

 ```java
 package com.jos.dem.retrofit.workshop;